ni/niveristand-custom-device-handbook/docs/express/XML_Definition_Schema.md

 #### DependentFile properties

-A dependent file property references a file the device depends on.
+A dependent file property references a file the Custom Device depends on.

 ```xml
 <DefaultValue>